aaronabebe/micro-musicgen/README.md

 #### Why only mono?
 Let's be real, stereo Encodec just sucks.

+#### Why do I need to use your fork for one single config file?
+If you dont want to use my fork, there's actually just one bug that it fixes compared to main.
+See [this commit](https://github.com/facebookresearch/audiocraft/commit/da42b790d3213b373d17a1c496961c209eb16075?diff=split&w=0) and just add it yourself.

 ## Next steps

+- [ ] finish README
 - [ ] create colab / HF space for demoing
 - [ ] write custom inference script to get more optimizations
 - [ ] train more models, try smaller architectures

-## Extra: Changes in my audiocraft fork
-If you dont want to use my fork, below are all the changes I made.
-Since there are just a few changes it totally makes sense to just update your fork if you want to:

-### fix bug in loader when no conditioner is present

-### add custom lm size configs